ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

 * Target Period Link Weight – If using weighted imputation, this value represents the weight of the target period imputation link as a proportion of 1.
 If = 1 or missing, then weighted imputation is not applied.
-* Matched Pair – A contributor that has returned, cleaned, non-zero values in both the target and predictive period.
+* Matched Pair – A contributor that has returned, cleaned, non-zero (unless chosen otherwise) values in both the target and predictive period and within the same imputation class.

 ## 3.0 Introduction